Bowman parks 48 in familiar spot in victory lane at Dover - WTMJ

 They watched Larson lead a parade for all but a handful of laps into the third stage.
 Larson, who on Saturday made a virtual visit with students at the Urban Youth Racing School in Philadelphia, won the first two stages of the race and seemed poised to turn this race into a rout.

-Bowman spoiled the run when he beat the No. 5 off pit road and led the final 98 laps.
-Larson led a race-high 263 laps.
+Bowman spoiled the run when he beat the No. 5 off pit road thanks to a 12-second stop and led the final 98 laps — one more reason why Hendrick is on the brink of signing the 28-year-old driver to a multi-year contract extension.

-“Their team just did a good job on getting control on the pit stop,” Larson said.
-“I feel like I did everything I could.”
+“I want to be there.
+They want me to drive their race cars,” Bowman said.

 WHO’S HOT